 A bottle of fizz is always a nice gift, but when it comes to special occasions like marriage proposals, anniversaries or Valentine’s Day, nothing shouts romance quite like pink Champagne.
 That said, pink Champagne isn’t only for loved-up couples – it’s a classy way to add some sparkle to all manner of celebratory events from birthday parties to hen dos, baby showers and summer garden parties, or even as a treat on Mother's Day.
 In fact, here at SquareMeal we feel that pink Champagne should be considered far more often than it tends to be.

-With so many brands to choose from though, how do you know which bottle of pink Champagne will strike the right note?
+With so many pink Champagne brands to choose from though, how do you know which bottle of pink Champagne will strike the right note?
 These days, most premium Champagne houses produce at least one pink Champagne so it really can be a bit of a lucky dip when choosing, if you don’t know what you’re looking for.
-To give you a starting point we’ve hand-picked a selection of our favourite rosé Champagnes, so that next time it comes to buying a bottle of pink fizz you know which bottle to go for.
+To give you a starting point we’ve hand-picked a selection of our favourite rosé Champagnes, to help you in your quest to finding the perfect bottle of pink fizz.

 Not only does our guide explain why we like each bottle, it also helps to match the right rosé Champagne to the occasion thanks to tasting notes and prices, so that you know you're buying the best bottle, whatever the celebration.
 And remember: it might be better to give than to receive, but make sure you’re there when the bottle is opened.